goabstract/Awesome-Design-Tools/README.md

 <article id="wireframing-tools">

 ### Wireframing Tools
-A wireframe is a visual mockup that outlines the basic structure of the site, app, or landing.
-It helps you easily explain ideas on design & content.
-Here, we'll present the best wireframing tools for a variety of use cases.
+A wireframe is a visual mockup that outlines the basic structure of the site or an app.
+It contains the most essential elements and the content, helping you easily explain ideas on design.
+Wireframes are a low-fidelity way of showing a design.
+In this section is presented the best wireframing tools for a variety of use cases.

 * [Balsamiq Cloud](https://balsamiq.cloud/) — effortless UI sketching.
 Capture your ideas, collaborate on your designs, get everyone on board.
 * [CSS Grid Builder](https://cssgrid.cc/css-grid-builder.html) — with this tool there is no HTML part to the grid.
 The grid only becomes apparent when content (elements) are added and positioned according to the grid rules. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)